Kreolwolf1/factory-nodejs/node.js tutorials/managingConfigurations/readme.md

 **Pros**:

- - Supports the hierarchical configuration structure.
+ - Supports a hierarchical configuration structure.
  - Can work with different configuration formats such as JS, JSON, YAML.
- - Automatically loads configuration for current **NODE_ENV**.
+ - Automatically loads configuration for the current **NODE_ENV**.
- - Has a lot of contributors on GitHub (the last commit was on 05/Feb/14).
+ - Has a lot of contributors on GitHub.

 **Cons**:

- - Can be configured only with environments variables (it can be eliminated by reassigning the **process.env** object).
+ - Can only be configured with environments variables (it can be eliminated by reassigning the **process.env** object).

 >**Note**: You need to use **env** variables for configuration.
-When you want to change the configuration base directory (by default, the module looks for it in the porject root), take the following step:
+When you want to change the configuration base directory (by default, the module looks for it in the project root), take the following step:

 ```
 // set NODE_CONFIG_DIR env variable in order to setup config module